KratosMultiphysics/KratosSalomePlugin/documentation/developer_guide.md

 ### Documentation in the code
 The documentation of functions & modules follows [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/).

-### This folder contains files and other things that are helpful for the development.

 **Github Actions:**
 - Version 8.3 and 8.4 do NOT return failure (i.e. `sys.exit(1)`) even if they fail in TUI-mode! => hence have to be checked manually!